GeeksforGeeks-VIT-Bhopal/HacktoberFest2021-Python/Pong Game/README.md

 A fun 2D dual Pong game made using Python.

 #### Requirements for PC
-1. Python to be installed
+1. Python3 to be installed
 2. An IDE installed

 #### To run this on your PC